oofdaooffin/Hacks-Aimbots-Others/README.md

 - NOTE!
 Make sure you download an userscript manager to download userscripts.
 - Download Userscript Manager: [DOWNLOAD](https://tampermonkey.net)
 - NOTE!
 Make sure you have a Javascript Console in your Browser!
+- NOTE! if you see (me) that means I got it from somebody else!
+3 first are from slithere.com!
 ### Vertix.io Aimbot(me)

 - Userscript: [DOWNLOAD](https://github.com/oofdaooffin/vertix.io-aimbot/raw/master/aimbot.user.js)